Hand & Wrist Surgery

 Direct Ligament repair and Bone Pinning (suitable only within the first 4-6 weeks from injury)

-Direct ligament repair gives the best chances for functional recovery, This procedure is however, feasible only within a first few weeks after injury, whilst ligament still possesses a healing potential.
-Ligament is repaired with special sutures whilst neighboring bones are fixed and held in place with metal pins allowing ligament to heal.
-The longer the surgery is done after the initial injury, less likely it is that the bones can be repositioned properly and less likely that torn ligaments will heal once scar tissue has developed over the ends.
+Direct ligament repair gives the best chances for functional recovery, This procedure is however, feasible only within the first few weeks after injury, whilst ligament still possesses healing potential.
+Ligament is repaired with special sutures whilst neighboring bones are fixed and held in place with metal pins supporting ligament repair through immobilisation.
 The pins are usually removed 4-6 weeks later.

-In most cases, patient presents much later (often even many years after the actual accident), when ligament repair is not possible, so one of reconstructive options become indicated.
+Later surgery is accomplished from initial injury, less likely it is that the bones can be repositioned properly and less likely it is that torn ligaments will heal as useless scar tissue develops between torn ligament ends with time.
+In most cases, patient presents late (often even many years after the actual accident), when direct ligament repair is not possible, so one of reconstructive options (to imitate ligament function) becomes indicated.

 There are several reconstructive options.
 In principle, they are based on passing a sling of one of the neigbouring tendons through and around the carpal bones restraining their movements and acting as a ligament.
 The tendon graft is usually borrowed from one of the forearm tendons (flexor carpi radialis, palmaris longus or extensor carpi radialis).
 One of the most popular (also my preferred choice) is called tri-ligament tenodesis.
-Its most crucial steps are illustated in Picture 3.
-Sling of flexor carpi radialis (forearm tendon – Picture 3a) is tunneled through the scaphoid bone (3b) and secured against the ligaments on the opposite side of the wrist (3c).
+Its concept is schematically presented in Picture 5, Gallery below.
+Tendon sling is tunneled through the scaphoid bone and secured against the ligaments on the opposite side of the wrist.
 Such manouvering aims to prevent abnormal malrotation of the bones and to some extent, limit harmful extremes of wrist movement.
 Similar to direct repair, metal pins are used to hold the bones stationary while the tendon graft heals.
 The pins are removed 6-8 weeks after the surgery.
 In addition, the wrist has to be immobilised with external splint for up to 8-10 weeks after surgery.

 Sometimes abnormal bone movements and rotation can be controlled and prevented by attaching/anchoring a piece of wrist watertight sac (capsule) into the carpal bone.
 This reduces the mobility of the bone which has otherwise become too loose following ligament disruption.
 This method is less invasive and less robust then formal ligament reconstruction (as described above), but can halt progression of arthritis.
 It can also be very useful in partial ligament tears which are very symptomatic, but do not require for complex reconstruction.

-When the ligament instability is discovered long after the injury and arthritis is present in the joints between the unstable bones ligament reconstruction becomes pointless and joints should better be fused (bones permanently fixed against each other).
-Two or more bones are fused by removing the cartilage between them.
-When the raw bone surfaces are placed together they will heal together like any fracture so two bones fuse into one.
+When the ligament instability is discovered long after the injury and arthritis develops in the joint between loose bones, ligament reconstruction becomes pointless: the joint should better be fused i.e. bones permanently fixed after cartilage between them is removed.
 This stabilizes the motion between the bones (some stiffness is inevitable), but it reduces pain that occurs when the arthritic joint surfaces rub against each other.
 In order words, pain is exchanged for some stiffness.
-Fusion in the wrist can be performed against only two bones (partial wrist fusion) or more including all of them (total wrist fusion) if the whole wrist becomes affected with longstanding arthritis.
+Fusion in the wrist can be performed against only two bones (partial wrist fusion) or more bones, including all of them (total wrist fusion) if the whole wrist becomes affected with longstanding arthritis.

 Rehabilitation protocols are used to help you regain wrist range of motion, strength, and function after injury and during healing.